rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     Replace <LATEST_REPORT> with the report file name you noted earlier.

-    The above command will also launch your default text editor (e.g. `vi`) which will present you with so called “update ballot boxes”.
+    The above command will also launch your default text editor (e.g. `vi`), which will present you with so-called “update ballot boxes”.
 You may need to scroll through the file.

     The entries marked with an “[x]” implies that the database should be updated with that particular object.